CharaChorder/docs/docs/CharaChorder Two.rst

 while the target key is pressed.

 .. note::
-   EXAMPLE: On the CC English layout, you can access the F1 key by pressing and holding either pinky down, into the device, and adding the letter ``a`` or ``r`` (location of number 1 on the default layout) to it.
+   EXAMPLE: On the :ref:`CC English layout<CC2 CCEnglish Layout>`, you can access the F1 key by pressing and holding either pinky down, into the device, and adding the letter ``a`` or ``r`` (location of number 1 on the default layout) to it.

 Shift Modifier